 - Seek natural shade in the form of trees or other shelter.

 - Wear clothes as a sunscreen, including T-shirts, long-sleeved shirts, and hats.

-- Reapply sunscreen regularly, particularly if you are swimming, or sweating a lot, or after towelling yourself dry.
+- Reapply sunscreen regularly, particularly if swimming, sweating a lot, or after towelling dry.

 - Use plenty of sunscreen.
 At the very least, six full teaspoons are needed to cover the body of an average adult.

 Further reading and references